Yajnavalkya: Scriptural references

 Yajnavalkya is associated with several major ancient texts in Sanskrit, namely the Shukla Yajurveda, the Shatapatha Brahmana, the Brihadaranyaka Upanishad, the Taittiriya Upanishad, the dharma sastra named Yājñavalkya Smṛti, Vriddha Yajnavalkya, and Brihad Yajnavalkya.
 He is also mentioned in the Mahabharata, Puranas, as well as in ancient Jainism texts such as the Isibhasiyaim.
 In the Jainism text Isibhasiyaim, the sage Yajnavalkya is also known as Jannavakka.

 Taittiriya Upanishad

 Yajnavalkya is referenced within the Taittiriya Upanishad.
 Once, the guru Vaisampayana got angry with Yajnavalkya, who was one of his leading disciples.
 He demanded that Yajnavalkya give back all of his knowledge he had learned from him.
 With such instructions, Yajnavalkya vomited all of the knowledge.
 The guru then instructed his other disciples to take the form of partridges (i.e., taittiriya birds) and consume what was regurgitated.
 This story is why the Upanishad was named the Taittiriya Upanishad.
-The story is meant to show Yajnavalkya’s genius.
-Yajnavalkya was also said to have taken the guru’s knowledge and to have added his own insight.
+The story is meant to show Yajnavalkya's genius.
+Yajnavalkya was also said to have taken the guru's knowledge and to have added his own insight.
 Seeing such knowledge, the guru was pleased and instructed his other disciples to learn from Yajnavalkya.
+When a student has absorbed any knowledge and when he gives it out, it becomes more palatable to the other students who did not understand it directly from the teacher's learned discourse.
+Seeing that the delivery of Yājñavalkya was masterly, the teacher in appreciation, asked the other students of the class to absorb it like 'sparrows', which they did.
 A student is encouraged to be active for a thirst of knowledge like Taittiriya birds through this metaphor.